-While grit can be beneficial for a bird’s digestion, that’s not true for parrots.
-Grit will serve no purpose, and at the worst, it will even be detrimental to a parrot’s health.
+While grit can be beneficial for a bird’s digestion, that’s not the case for parrots.

-Parrots have a strong gizzard in comparison to other birds.
-The heavy muscle of this organ works to grind back and forth, mashing up their food.
-Rocks, gravel, and sand are not required, and can even get in the way.
-Putting random items in the gizzard would jam up their intestines and even damage the muscles themselves.
+Parrots have a strong gizzard compared to other birds.
+The muscular composition of this organ works to grind back and forth, mashing up their food.
+Putting random items in the gizzard would block up their intestines.

 Do Parrots Need Gravel?

-That may seem confusing, because wild parrots eat dirt or soil to aid their digestion.
-According to the University of California Medical School, a study done on Peruvian Amazon rainforest parrots found that eating dirt was a frequent occurrence.
-However, researchers concluded that this species doesn’t help grinding food in their gizzards, like other bird species.
-Instead, they use it as a buffer for toxins.
+Wild parrots eat dirt, soil, or clay to aid digestion.
+According to the University of California Medical School, a study performed on Peruvian Amazon rainforest parrots found that eating grit was a frequent occurrence.
+However, researchers concluded that this species doesn’t grind food in their gizzards.
+It’s used to remove toxins.

-Much of the Peruvian parrot’s diet consists of seeds and fruits that contain lethal toxins.
-The clay found in their chosen soil helped the chemical balance of their stomach.
-This worked to limit how many toxins they digested from the food.
-As such, they can eat risky food more safely.
+Much of the Peruvian parrot’s diet consists of seeds and fruits that contain dangerous toxins.
+The clay found in their chosen soil assisted the chemical balance of their stomach.
+This limited how many toxins they digested from the food.

-Likewise, the Peruvian parrots chose soil that had an extremely small particle size.
-So even though the birds were ingesting ‘grit,’ it did not have a negative consequence on their digestive tract.
+The Peruvian parrots chose soil that had a small particle size.
+So, even though the birds were ingesting grit, it didn’t negatively affect their digestive tract.
 Instead, it passed through more easily.

 Why Is My Parrot Eating Dirt?

-If you’ve bought grit for your parrot, it might eat the gravel or sand even though it’s an unhealthy decision.
+If you’ve bought grit for your parrot, it might eat the gravel or sand even though it’s unhealthy.
 That leads many owners to believe that parrots need grit to assist with the digestion of food.

-Therefore, pet parrots that have mineral deficiencies or imbalances will eat more grit if it’s offered.
+Therefore, pet parrots that have mineral deficiencies or imbalances will eat more grit if it’s offered to them.
 This isn’t proof that your parrot needs grit, though.
 Parrots that seek out grit are signaling that they have dietary issues.